ucl-ihi/ProjectAllocation/README.md

 Run the random seed searching to maximise student happiness (with parallel processing) using `python seed_search_par.py`

 ## Allocation Algorithm
-The allocation is conducted using the Gale-Shapley Algorithm, where projects are the "proposors" and the students are the "acceptors".
+The allocation is conducted using the Gale-Shapley Algorithm, where projects are the "proposers" and the students are the "acceptors".

 ![gsalg](https://upload.wikimedia.org/wikipedia/commons/thumb/5/52/Gale-Shapley.gif/731px-Gale-Shapley.gif)